briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     any other penalties provided by law, the court may order restitution pursuant to Ohio R.C.
-2929.28 in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender’s operation of the vehicle before, during or after committing the offense for which the offender is sentenced under this section.
+2929.28 in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender's operation of the vehicle before, during or after committing the offense for which the offender is sentenced under this section.
     (ORC 4510.111)